cloud-elements/devportal/docs/guides/cook-books/salesforce-shopify/formula-template.md

 <br>
 ### Create a new Contact

-Lastly we need to create a new contact if one doesn't exist.
+Lastly, we need to create a new contact if one doesn't exist.

 Create an **Element Request** step with the following configuration.